CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Uninstall-NetQ.md

 {{<tab "RHEL7 or CentOS Host">}}

-Use the `yum remove` command to remove the NetQ agent or CLI package from a RHEL7 or CentOS host.
+Use the `yum remove` command to remove the NetQ agent or CLI package from a RHEL7 or CentOS host:

 ```
 root@rhel7:~# sudo yum remove netq-agent netq-apps